 It became clear to me at an early age that I would be on a journey with my mental health, but it took until adulthood to really understand what exactly this journey would entail.

 Although I’m now a Care Coordinator with Prairie Health supporting the mental health of others, it took me a long time to even recognize the state of my own mental health.
 I struggled with undiagnosed depression and anxiety without the support of a therapist or psychiatrist from a young age.
 It wasn’t until I attended graduate school, where mental health was openly discussed amongst my peers, that I felt the courage to reach out for support with therapy and medication.
-I talked to a psychiatrist for less than 10 minutes and was put on an antidepressant, specifically an SSRI (selective serotonin reuptake inhibitor).
-I couldn’t get over the fact that I was given a medication that would alter the way my brain regulates emotion based on a conversation the length of talking to a cashier at the store.
+I talked to a psychiatrist very briefly and was prescribed an antidepressant, specifically a selective serotonin reuptake inhibitor (SSRI).
+I couldn’t get over the fact that I was given a medication that would alter my brain’s emotional regulation based on such a short conversation.
+Starting on antidepressants can be very daunting.

 Two years later, I am thankfully now in a good place.
 I’ve learned a few things after going through this process of taking medication, which I wish I had known before starting.

-In hopes of helping others on a similar journey, here are my 6 recommendations I’d give to any friend starting on an antidepressant.
+In hopes of helping others on a similar journey, here are 6 recommendations I’d give to anyone starting on antidepressants.

-A common phrase people use to describe being on antidepressants is “feeling numb.”
+A common phrase people use to describe being on antidepressants is “feeling numb”.
 I experienced that as well, but with a twist.
-I would feel numb, then I would feel an intensity of emotion over the smallest things, resulting in a sudden onslaught of tears.
+First I would feel numb, followed by an intensity of emotion over the smallest things, resulting in a sudden onslaught of tears.
 I didn’t realize I could have these seemingly opposite feelings on the same day.

-During this period, I kept thinking, “this is how it’s going to be forever.”
-I kept a log as suggested by my wonderful friends in social work to understand the gradual changes that might not be at the forefront of my mind.
-Also, keeping a log and externalizing the thoughts in my head allowed me to separate my feelings and thoughts from reality.
+During this period, I kept thinking, “this is how it’s going to be forever”.
+I kept a log, as suggested by my wonderful friends in social work, to understand the subtle, gradual changes.
+Also, keeping a log and externalizing my thoughts allowed me to separate my feelings and thoughts from reality.
 This log proved to be useful in multiple facets of this journey.

-I monitored these 8 things for the first few months on a scale of 1 to 10, along with a brief commentary:
+I monitored these 8 things for the first few months upon starting on antidepressants.
+I documented my experiences on a scale of 1 to 10, along with a brief commentary:

 If you’re looking for something more than pen and paper, there are many mood tracking apps that can work great; one of my favorites is Daylio.

-It seemed on the internet and among those around me that there were 3 typical responses to medication: people got “better,” you had to constantly switch between different medications, or the side effects weren’t worth the effort.
-I wanted to be in group 1, feeling only the positive effects and ready to tackle graduate school, unpaid internships, and working part-time along the way.
+It seemed on the internet and among those around me that there were 3 typical responses to starting on antidepressants: people got “better,” you had to constantly switch between different medications, or the side effects weren’t worth the effort.
+I wanted to be in group 1, feeling only the positive effects.
+I wanted to feel ready to tackle graduate school, unpaid internships, and working part-time along the way.

 Although comparisons can be helpful to check if you’re on the right track, I knew I needed to focus on comparing my present self to my past self to get a better idea of how I was improving.